Paul Rideout: Later career

 He transferred to Qianwei Huandao in China, where he was voted 'Best Overseas player' in the Chinese League.
-He then moved to the United States of America in 1998 to play for the Kansas City Wizards from 1998–1999 before returning to the Chinese league until 2000, playing for Shenzhen Jianlibao.
+He then moved to the United States of America in 1998 to play for the Kansas City Wizards from 1998 to 1999 before returning to the Chinese league until 2000, playing for Shenzhen Jianlibao.

-Rideout's last club was Tranmere Rovers, where he played until May 2002, before being appointed to the club's coaching staff as an assistant with Tranmere Rovers Youth Academy.
+Rideout returned to England – and to Merseyside – in 2000 to sign for Tranmere Rovers, where he played until May 2002, before being appointed to the club's coaching staff as an assistant with Tranmere Rovers Youth Academy.
 His time at Tranmere Rovers is most memorable for the FA Cup match against former club Southampton, in which he scored three of four second half goals to win the game after his team had been 3–0 down at half-time, Stuart Barlow scoring the other.
 However, on the league scene it was not a successful time for player and club.
-They were relegated in bottom place at the end of his first season after a decade of second tier football, which had seen manager John Aldridge forced out of his job after five years at the helm.
-Rideout's former Everton teammate Dave Watson was then appointed manager at Prenton Park, but was unable to restore Tranmere to Division One in Rideout's final season before retiring as a player.
+They were relegated in bottom place at the end of his first season after a decade of second-tier football, which had seen manager John Aldridge forced out of his job after five years at the helm.
+His successor was Rideout's former Everton captain Dave Watson, who was unable to guide Tranmere to promotion from Division Two in the 2001–02 season.
+Rideout then retired from playing and Watson resigned as Tranmere manager.

 International career

 Although he did not represent the England national football team at full-level, he played several times for England at schoolboy, under-18 and under-21 level.
-At international level he scored over thirty goals, including a hat-trick for England schoolboys in a match lost 5-4 to Scotland at Wembley Stadium.
+At international level he scored over thirty goals, including a hat-trick for England schoolboys in a match lost 5–4 to Scotland at Wembley Stadium.